IEA (2020), Methane Tracker 2020, IEA, Paris https://www.iea.org/reports/methane-tracker-2020

 A wide variety of technologies and measures are available to reduce methane emissions from oil and gas operations.
 The different abatement options covered by our analysis are described in further detail below.

-If all options were to be deployed across the oil and gas value chains, we estimate that around 75% of these emissions could be avoided.
-Importantly, since methane is a valuable product and, in many cases, can be sold if it is captured, we also estimate that around one-third of these emissions could be avoided with measures that would have no net cost (at 2019 natural gas prices).
+If all options were to be deployed across the oil and gas value chains, we estimate that around 75% of total oil and gas methane emissions could be avoided.
+Importantly, since methane is a valuable product and, in many cases, can be sold if it is captured, we also estimate that around 40% of total emissions could be avoided with measures that would have no net cost (at 2019 natural gas prices).

 There is a large degree of variation between countries given different gas prices and capital and labour costs, but the global averages for the key options in the marginal abatement cost curve are shown.